Mehmet-Emin-Gokcek/customer-management-react-app/README.md

 https://mehmetgokcek.github.io/customer-management-react-app/

-- This React App uses an ASP.NET 5 REST API that I have built to handle basic CRUD operations on the customer object.
+- This React App uses an ASP.NET 5 REST API that I have built to handle basic CRUD operations on 'Customer' object.

-- Customer data persists on an SQL database server.
+- 'Customer' data persists on an SQL database server.

 - Both REST API and SQL Server run on Azure cloud.